 Use DDNS (dynamic DNS service).
 Many routers today have an implemented support for DDNS.
-Registering virtual name to your router will enable router visibility from the Internet on this virtual name as name will be updated by the router every time IP changes.
+Registering a virtual name to your router will enable router visibility from the Internet on this virtual name, as the name will be updated by the router every time IP changes.

 Creating SNI based server certificates with registered virtual name in such case will always be valid regardless of IP address.

-Second option is also related to SNI certificate specification.
+The second option is also related to SNI certificate specification.
 VPN Client has an option to specify virtual name without router being registered to DDNS.
-Actually, solution is exactly the same as previous one, except virtual name does not have to be registered anywhere.
+Actually, the solution is exactly the same as the previous one, except the virtual name does not have to be registered anywhere.

 Instead, set Virtual name in certificate SubjectAlternativeNames list (domains list), and use "sni" parameter inside config.client file.
 Set it to the same name.

-This might be easier option which allows to use IP address as a target with virtual names not registerd to DNS.
+This might be an easier option which allows using IP address as a target with virtual names not registered to DNS.
 Security is still good as our VPN solution requires full certificate chain validation.

 We hope, this short blog post gives enough information to get you started with IBM i running behind dynamic IP routers.

 Keep watching our channels for future news and updates.